 Art Deco Enamel Cufflinks

-Krementz & Company in 14kt gold, circa 1925.
+work.
+Created by Krementz & Company in 14kt gold circa

-The cross bars are stamped "14K" for the purity of the gold.
-To the right of the gold stamp is the maker's mark of Krementz & Company - a stylized collar button (also sometimes known as the "Krementz moustache" or "two-handle umbrella").
-Krementz was founded in 1866 and created elegant cufflinks and other jewels during the late 19th and early 20th centuries.
+The cross bars are stamped with the maker's mark of Krementz & Company - the profile of a stylized collar button (similar in appearance to an upturned umbrella).
+To the left of the maker's mark "14K" is stamped for the purity of the gold.
+Krementz was founded in 1866 and created fine cufflinks and other jewels during the late 19th and through much of the 20th century.

 |Antique Jewelry Gallery Antique Cufflink Gallery

-If you have any questions, suggestions or comments, please give us a call
+If you have any questions, suggestions or comments, I can be reached at